KDE/documentation-docs-krita-org/untranslatable_pages/building/working_on_krita_deps.rst

     * ``KDECI_ENV_ACTIVATION_SCRIPT``
     * ``KDECI_ENV_DEACTIVATION_SCRIPT``

-    Hence, to deactivate the current environement you can just call:
+    Hence, to deactivate the current environment you can just call:

     .. code:: bash